cameronmcnz/cameronmcnz/_posts/2021-08-07-gitflow-maven-java-builds.md

 ## 16. Merge with Development

-Before you merge with master, make sure this change goes into the development branch to ensure it does not get incorporated in a future release.
+Before you merge,, make sure this change goes into the development branch to ensure it does not get incorporated in a future release.
 <hr/>
 <pre>
 git checkout development
 git merge --no-ff release  -m "Merge release fix to development"
 </pre>
 <hr/>
-## 17. Merge into Master
+## 17. Merge into Main

-Now merge the release branch into master.
+Now merge the release branch into main.
 <hr/>
 <pre>
-git checkout master
+git checkout main
-git merge  --no-ff release -m "Merge release to master"
+git merge  --no-ff release -m "Merge release to main"
 </pre>
 <hr/>
 ## 18. Tag the commit.

-All commits to Master should be tagged with a version number and optional metadata.
+All commits to main should be tagged with a version number and optional metadata.

 <pre>
 git tag 1.0